Is Writers Work Legit? Yes, Writers Work is legit. Knowing your way around online writing, Writers Work is a great platform for you.

 The best part about the training

-The training guides on how to deal with clients.
+The training guides you on how to deal with clients.
 Starting from how to price your works to the best methods for payment from the clients.
-And also what can we do in a situation where the client doesn’t agree to pay.
+And also what we should do in a situation where the client doesn’t agree to pay.

 Need a qualification for writing these gigs?

-If you wish to sign up but are afraid that you don’t have any specific qualifications related to writing, there isn’t really much to worry about.
-As I said, efforts should be put in.
+To sign up but are afraid that you don’t have any specific qualifications related to writing, there isn’t much to worry about.
+As I said, this needs effort.
 Through the training, find yourself the best method to establish yourself as a writer.

 As for me, I’ve got this website that you are currently in.
-This provides as a portfolio to the applications I fill up.
-And so far, I can say the results have been good as one company actually approved my application!
-And I don’t even have any qualifications apart from my 10th-grade certificate!
+This provides a portfolio for the applications I fill up.
+And so far, I say the results have been good as one company approved my application!
+(Just an application, I still haven’t received any projects to work on)

-The word processor is so optimized that they even provide some tunes people are used to such as the noise in a busy cafe!
-I found this pretty amusing at first, but it really does help if you write for a long period of time.
+The word processor is so optimized that they even provide tunes that people are used to.
+Such as the noise in a busy cafe!
+I found this amusing at first, but it does help under certain circumstances.